ajenstory/about/README.md

 Hey, it's Jen!

-I'm journeying into software development and design after more than a decade in the socal media and digital marketing space.
+I'm journeying into software development after more than a decade in the socal media and digital space!

 #### What I'm working on now &nbsp;👩🏻‍💻
 I'm currently building my portfolio at [JenCorbett.dev](https://jencorbett.dev)
 <!--
 - [JenCorbett.dev: Personal portfolio and site](https://github.com/ajenstory/jencorbett.dev)
 --->

+More details on projects to follow soon...

 ### Let's connect &nbsp; 📯
 If you're interested in working together, mentoring me, buying me a coffee or chatting about projects and ideas, let's connect and make it happen! ✨